pawn-lang/compiler/readme.md

 -------------

-This is a modified copy of the Pawn compiler version 3.2.3664 by Compuphase that fixes some bugs and adds a few new features.
+This is a modified copy of the Pawn compiler version 3.2.3664 by Compuphase that fixes some bugs and adds a few features.

 Changes
 -------

-See [Known compiler bugs](../../wiki/Known-compiler-bugs) for the list of fixed bugs and [What's new](../../wiki/What's-new) for the list of other notable changes.
+See [Known compiler bugs](../../wiki/Known-compiler-bugs) for the list of fixed bugs and [What's new](../../wiki/What's-new) for the list of features and other notable changes.

 Background
 ----------